 |Iron||Health, radiotherapy||Pays de la Loire Region|

-On a national level IMT Atlantique is part of Institut Mines-Telecom, combining the Mines and Telecom schools under the auspices of the Ministry of Economy, Industry and Digital Technology, recognised academically and industrially for its excellence in both academics and industrial partnerships.
+On a national level IMT Atlantique is part of Institut Mines-Telecom, combining the Mines and Telecom universities under the auspices of the Ministry of Economy, Industry and Digital Technology, recognised academically and industrially for its excellence in both academics and industrial partnerships.
 Through this network, Institut Mines-Telecom (IMT) is able to propose a very large range of scientific and technical skills to respond to requests on fundamental or applied research topics with important societal issues such as security, renewable energy sources, digital technology, the environment and health.

 IMT Atlantique also has a large network of relationships with international research institutions.

 This network has been built up through our policy of supporting researchers, research-lecturers and doctoral students through sabbaticals or study trips abroad, and also through participating in major networks of international cooperation.
 IMT also has a policy of supporting invited researchers.
 This international network allows us to develop research projects in common or to respond to international calls for proposals (H2020, ANR International, Initiatives…)

 Excellence in research at IMT Atlantique has been rewarded by several prizes and distinctions over the last 20 years.
 A good example is Professor Claude Berrou, a member of the Academy of Science since 2007, who has received many prizes for his work on "turbo codes", including: